polpo/imagescribbler/README.md

 The connector specified in the BOM for P1 is pretty expensive due to its height.
 You can possibly use a shorter IDC-style connector, but be aware of clearance under the board and height of standoffs on the ImageWriter II, and on the ImageWriter LQ, it may not make sufficient contact with the connector inside the printer.
 On boards that I've made for sale, I use a PCB spacer along with the more commonly available shorter connector to get the proper height.
+Remember that P1 goes on the _underside_ of the board, with the polarizing key facing towards the near edge of the board.

 The capacitor for C18 in the BOM is short enough to fit with no clearance issues, but taller more commonly available capacitors can be used, just bend them over before soldering.